fenago/puppet-course/quickstart/md/Lab_4.md

 or modify state, or it might not; anything you can run from the command line, you can run via an `exec` resource.

-### Automating manual interaction

-The most common use for an `exec` resource is to simulate manual interaction on the command line.
-Some older software is not packaged for modern operating systems, and needs to be compiled and installed from source, which requires you to run certain commands.
-The authors of some software have also not realized, or don\'t care, that users may be trying to install their product automatically and have install scripts which prompt for user input.
-This can require the use of `exec` resources to work around the problem.

 ### Attributes of the exec resource